 Americans own an estimated 85.8 million cats, and about two out of every five cats are allowed to roam outside.
 A survey of veterinarians tells us that people let their cats outside to provide them a more “natural” environment.
 Cat owners see their cats crying at the door and escaping outside as signs that the cat would be happier outdoors.
 This makes intuitive sense – animals, after all, do belong outside.
 But as I mentioned before, animals don’t belong in their non-native habitat.

-The cats that spend most of their time indoors but are let out once in a while are only part of the problem.
+Indoor/outdoor cats are only part of the problem.
 We can attribute the majority of cat-caused environmental destruction to feral cats — cats that were born outside and aren’t owned by anyone.
 By some estimates, there are more feral cats than house cats, perhaps up to 160 million.
 Of all cat-caused animal deaths in the United States, feral cats account for about 70% of bird deaths and 90% of mammal deaths.

-Feral cats are everywhere, not just in the US, because people introduce cats everywhere they go.
-This is especially a problem on islands, the home of Earth’s greatest source of biodiversity.
+Wherever in the world you find people, you’ll find feral cats.
+Their impact is especially troubling on islands, the home of Earth’s greatest source of biodiversity.
 Researchers have found that feral cats are responsible for the extinction of 14% of all mammal, bird, and reptile species on islands, and they are the primary threat to 8% of those that are left.

 You may have heard of groups starting trap-neuter-release (TNR) programs in your neighborhood as a humane solution to the feral cat problem.
 This process involves grabbing feral cats off the street, neutering them so they can’t have kittens, and putting them back outside.
 The goal is to reduce the feral cat population.
 But, unfortunately, there is no evidence that these traditional TNR programs actually work.